Research

 Some of the research above has involved the application of empirical methods that have implications for other issues or areas of law.
 For instance, machine learning techniques, used in projects above to identify trends in contractual evolution, can also be used to identify bias in the corpora that some U.S. judges are using in an attempt to identify original meaning in statutes and constitutions.
 Similarly, social network analysis, used in projects above to map the professional ecosystem that underlies U.S. corporate governance, can uncover gender disparities in the legal infrastructure on which our markets rely.

-Relevant papers: Hidden Bias in Empirical Textualism (2021, with Carolina Núñez and Sam Nelson); Gender and the Social Structure of Exclusion in U.S. Corporate Law (2023, with Afra Afsharipour); Hidden Bias In U.S. Case Law: Evidence from Two Centuries of Judicial Opinions (current project, with Sam Nelson, Carolina Núñez, and Lucy Williams).
+Relevant papers: Hidden Bias in Empirical Textualism (2021, with Carolina Núñez and Sam Nelson); Gender and the Social Structure of Exclusion in U.S. Corporate Law (2023, with Afra Afsharipour); Hidden Bias In U.S. Case Law: Evidence from Two Centuries of Judicial Opinions (working paper, with Sam Nelson, Carolina Núñez, and Lucy Williams); Client Demands and the Persistence of Diversity Gaps in Corporate Litigation (working paper, with Afra Afsharipour and Kristina Bishop).

 Publications